moebius-rex/primes/docker/DOCKER.md

 - Fedora 33
 - Ubuntu 20.04 LTS

 Each image contains a copy of the project, omitting the `.git` repository, all docker files and project documents.
 The project files are installed in the `/prime` directory of the Docker image.
 Two additional containers are Alpine-based but contain C-only, and C- and Go-only projects installations.
-This makes these containers significantly smaller than the others and more suit ble for installation on embedded systems.
+This makes these containers significantly smaller than the others and more suitable for installation on embedded systems.

 To build all images, enter the following command from the project's home directory: